Hiking The Buttermilk Falls State Park Gorge Trail

 Mug from the Yellow Deli sitting on a table

-If none of those options work or you need a quick bite before moving on, you can find plenty of the typical chain restaurants to the Southwest of Ithaca, just over 1 mile away from Buttermilk Falls State Park main entrance.
+If none of those options work or you need a quick bite before moving on, you can find plenty of the typical chain restaurants in Ithaca, but try to support the local options when you can.

 People sitting on chairs at the Taughannock Inn